Gdoc/Admin

 Air Pollution

-Our overview on both indoor and outdoor air pollution.
+Our overview of indoor and outdoor air pollution.

 Air pollution is one of the world's largest health and environmental problems.
 It develops in two contexts: indoor (household) air pollution and outdoor air pollution.